KUTR

 KUTR (820 AM) is a Contemporary Christian formatted radio station in Salt Lake City Utah.
 The radio station is owned by Julie Epperson.

-At its inception KUTR was a female talk station featuring local and national talk programs.
-Due to low ratings the station dropped the talk format and became a 24/7 LDS music station, using the "Soft Sunday Sounds" branding of its sister-station, KSFI-FM.
+At its inception, KUTR was a female talk station featuring local and national talk programs.

+KUTR was owned by Bonneville International, who struggled to find a format for the station.
+Due to low ratings, Bonneville dropped the talk format and the station carried 24/7 LDS music, using the "Soft Sunday Sounds" branding of its sister-station, KSFI-FM.
-In 2008 the station was sold to Julie Epperson and began airing a Christian contemporary format, mixed with talk.

 KUTR, when owned by Bonneville, acquired HD Radio for the station; however, the station was forced to turn HD off during the night to avoid interference with other stations.

+In 2008, the station was sold to Julie Epperson and began airing a Christian contemporary format, mixed with talk.

-Today KUTR under its new owner maintains the HD signal, but there have been times when it is not operating.
+Today, KUTR under its new owner maintains the HD signal, but there have been times when it is not operating.
 As of November 30, 2018, KUTR is no longer broadcasting in HD.

 KUTR is licensed to Taylorsville; however, the towers for the station are located outside Cedar Fort.